pschaus/book_lepl1402/source/part4.rst

 1. The ``vals`` stack contains the results of all fully evaluated sub-expressions (reduced subtrees) encountered so far.
 2. The ``ops`` stack contains operators that are awaiting their right-hand operands to form a complete sub-expression (subtree) that can be reduced.
-3. For every operator in the ops stack, its corresponding left-hand operand is already in the vals stack, awaiting the completion of its subtree for reduction.
+3. For every operator in the ``ops`` stack, its corresponding left-hand operand is already in the ``vals`` stack, awaiting the completion of its subtree for reduction.

 The figure displays the status of the stacks at three distinct stages for our brief example.

-When we encounter an operand, it's like encountering a leaf of this tree, and we immediately know its value, so it's pushed onto the ``vals`` stack.
+When we encounter an operand, it is like encountering a leaf of this tree, and we immediately know its value, so it is pushed onto the ``vals`` stack.

-When we encounter an operator, it's pushed onto the ``ops`` stack.
+When we encounter an operator, it is pushed onto the ``ops`` stack.
 This operator is awaiting its right-hand operand to form a complete subtree.
-Its left-hand operand is already on the vals stack.
+Its left-hand operand is already on the ``vals`` stack.

 When a closing parenthesis ``)`` is encountered, it indicates the end of a fully parenthesized sub-expression, corresponding to an entire subtree of the expression.
 This subtree is "reduced" or "evaluated" in the following manner:

-1. The operator for this subtree is popped from the ops stack.
+1. The operator for this subtree is popped from the ``ops`` stack.
-2. The right-hand operand (the value of the right subtree) is popped from the vals stack.
+2. The right-hand operand (the value of the right subtree) is popped from the ``vals`` stack.
-3. The left-hand operand (the value of the left subtree) is popped from the vals stack.
+3. The left-hand operand (the value of the left subtree) is popped from the ``vals`` stack.
-4. The operator is applied to the two operands, and the result (the value of the entire subtree) is pushed back onto the vals stack.
+4. The operator is applied to the two operands, and the result (the value of the entire subtree) is pushed back onto the ``vals`` stack.

-This invariant captures the essence of the algorithm's approach to the problem: it traverses the expression tree in a sort of depth-first manner, evaluating each subtree as it's fully identified by its closing parenthesis.
+This invariant captures the essence of the algorithm's approach to the problem: It traverses the expression tree in a sort of depth-first manner, evaluating each subtree as it is fully identified by its closing parenthesis.

-This algorithm taking a String in input is a an example of an interpreter.
+This algorithm taking a ``String`` as its input is a an example of an interpreter.
 Interpreted programming languages (like Python) do similarly but accept constructs that a slightly more complex that parenthesized arithmetic expressions.

-. admonition:: Exercise
+.. admonition:: Exercise
    :class: note

    Write an recursive algorithm for evaluation arithmetic expressions.